ArendPeter/GameMakerGuide/docs/15_Platformer_Particles/1_Particles.md

 ---
 layout: default
-title: Turret Explosion
+title: Particles
 nav_order: 1
-parent: Platformer | Particles
+parent: Platformer | Polish
 ---

-# Turret Explosion
+# Particles

-We already added camera shake to make the turret death pop more, let's ad particles for even more pop 💥
+Particles are everywhere, rain, smoke, dust, clouds, and more!
+Adding them to your game will make it look more natural and polished.

+Let's learn about particles!

 ## Particle Basics